 The Council is required to authorise use of any park/open space for use by a third party as a part of its responsibilities as landowner.

-There are numerous occasions when it might choose to do this for free, for example to charitable organisations like Parkrun, community development groups, or groups who seek to invest in the open space itself.
+There are numerous occasions when it will do this for free, for example to charitable organisations like Parkrun, community development groups, or groups who seek to invest in the open space itself.

-However, there are other opportunities for income generation by charging for use of space by third parties who would wish to use sites for personal or business reasons (for example car dealers displaying cars, a bouncy castle operator wishing to hire space, a dog trainer or boot-camp operator wanting to run a class).
-Given the range of complexity of potential activities, and the similar range of reasons as to why these may be taking place, significant discretion is required in how charges are applied to ensure activities/events are not deterred from taking place unreasonably, and that activities/events that are supportive of the Council's main aims are encouraged accordingly.
+However, there are other emerging opportunities for income generation by charging for use of space by third parties who would wish to have exclusive use of sites for private personal or business reasons.
+In these circumstances the organiser is seeking to remove or conflict with free public access to the space and hence charge for admission to the event.

+Given the range of complexity of potential activities, and the diverse range of reasons as to why these may be taking place, significant discretion is required in how charges are applied to ensure activities/events are not deterred from taking place unreasonably, and that activities/events that are supportive of the Council's main aims are encouraged accordingly.

-It is recognised that some sites have bylaws that impact commercial activities, and this would be taken into account in taking any bookings, as would the suitability of a request be judged against the Council's advertising policy and corporate moral compass.
+It is recognised that some sites have bylaws that impact commercial activities, and this must be taken into account in taking any bookings, as would the suitability of a request be judged against the Council's advertising policy and corporate moral compass.